DobriyDed/docs-en/docs/pages/ingame.rst

 currency name is also configurable: name the currency yourself

-playtime earner
+Playtime earner
 ^^^^^^^^

-*the playtime earner allows admins to set the amount of currency a player can earn during there time online* the amount and time intervals are also configurable
+Allow players to earn money for being online on the server.
+Timer and amount can be configured.

-kill earner
+Kill earner
 ^^^^^^^^

-*the kill earner allows admins to set a amount of currency earned per zombie and or player kill*
+Allow players to earn money for killing players or zombies.

 Shop
 ^^^^

-*Donators now have access to the new shop from the economy panel*

-*Admins can add items to the shop, set the amount quality and price*
+Admins can add items to the shop, set the amount quality and price.
+These will have infinite stock.

-*Players go to the same page (eg https://csmm.catalysm.net/shop/42) and can purchase items there*

-*Once purchased they can be claimed ingame with the new claim command*
+Players can go to the same page or use the ingame "$shop" command, to be presented with a menu of items they can purchase.
+After purchasing, players can claim their items via the ingame "$claim" command.

 .. image:: ../images/Features-Economy-Shop.png